toda-lab/pygplib/docs/howto-use-pygplib.rst

 Creating Graph Structure
 ------------------------

-In order to interpret first-order formula, it is necessary to create a graph structure.
-A graph structure is an object of ``GrSt`` class, which manages domain of discourse and the interpretation of relation symbols over it.
+In order to encode a first-order formula, it is necessary to create a graph structure.
+A graph structure is an object of ``GrSt`` class, which manages domain of discourse as well as the interpretation of relation symbols over it.
 Moreover ``GrSt`` class manages the encoding and decoding between first-order variables and CNF variables.

-Currently there are different ways for the initialization of ``GrSt`` objects, depending on the types of domain encoding: "edge encoding", "clique encoding", "direct encoding", and "log encoding".
+Currently there are different ways for the initialization of ``GrSt`` objects, depending on the types of domain encoding: *edge encoding*, *clique encoding*, *direct encoding*, and *log encoding*.
-These encodings simply differ in the binary encoding of each object in a domain.

-The first example is the edge-encoding.
+The first example is edge-encoding.
-As commented in the following code block, each vertex is assigned a binary code (a row vector) of the matrix, which is a vertex-edge incidence matrix.
+As commented, each vertex is assigned a binary code (a row vector) of the matrix, which is a vertex-edge incidence matrix.